Healthpeak Properties (NYSE:PEAK) Updates FY 2022 Earnings Guidance

-Healthpeak Properties (NYSE:PEAK) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Healthpeak Properties (NYSE:PEAK) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.680-$1.740 for the period.
 The company issued revenue guidance of -.

+Several analysts have recently commented on PEAK shares.
+Morgan Stanley decreased their price objective on Healthpeak Properties from $37.00 to $35.50 and set an equal weight rating for the company in a report on Monday, November 29th.
+JPMorgan Chase & Co. raised Healthpeak Properties from a neutral rating to an overweight rating and increased their price target for the stock from $38.00 to $40.00 in a research report on Monday, December 20th.
+Royal Bank of Canada increased their price target on Healthpeak Properties from $39.00 to $40.00 and gave the stock an outperform rating in a research report on Thursday, November 18th.
+Credit Suisse Group began coverage on Healthpeak Properties in a research report on Tuesday, February 1st.
+They set a neutral rating on the stock.
+Finally, Wolfe Research began coverage on Healthpeak Properties in a report on Monday, December 6th.
+They issued a market perform rating and a $36.00 price objective on the stock.
+One analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company.
+According to MarketBeat, the stock has a consensus rating of Hold and an average price target of $36.67.

 Healthpeak Properties, Inc is a real estate investment trust, which invests primarily in real estate serving the healthcare industry in the United States.
 It acquires, develops, leases, sells, and manages healthcare real estate and provides mortgage and other financing to healthcare providers.
 It operates through the following business segments: Life Science, Medical Office and Continuing Care Retirement Community(CCRC).